Morpheuslabs-io/vechain-vip180-dev/README.md

 ## Steps to launch the utility on ML BPaaS

-Step 1 - Download the VIP180 token generator web version from Application Library
+Step 1 - Download the VIP180 token generator developer version from Application Library

 Step 2 - Deploy the application from my repository to create a new workspace in CDE